 This is me in a dress I have no business wearing.
 It’s not the first time I’ve worn it, and it won’t be the last.
 I know it’s not flattering, but I don’t want you to say, “OMG, you look great!”
 I don’t want you to say, “Good for you!”
 I want you to know why I’m wearing a dress I have no business wearing.

-I took this picture two days ago.
-I was one-and-a-half-proseccos deep during a girls’ weekend with my best friend and we were on our way to a nice dinner.
+I took this picture while one-and-a-half-proseccos deep during a girls’ weekend with my best friend, and we were on our way to a nice dinner.
 Someone could say that I look a little pregnant in it because of, you know, that part sticking out in the front.
 I do look a little pregnant.
 That’s fine.
 Once upon a time, I grew two babies in that part sticking out in the front, but I assure you, now it’s just where I keep my cheeseburgers and sauvignon blanc.